Ameen Al-Dakhil: Vfb Stuttgart

 On 27 August 2024, Al-Dakhil signed for Bundesliga club VfB Stuttgart on a four-year deal.

 International career

-Born in Iraq, Al-Dakhil was raised in Belgium and holds a Belgian citizenship.
+Born in Iraq, Al-Dakhil was raised in Belgium and France and holds both Belgian and French citizenship.
 He has been a youth international for Belgium, having represented the under-17, under-18 and under-21 national teams.

 In October 2020, he was called up to represent the Iraqi squad at the AFC U-19 Championship, but the tournament was eventually cancelled due to the COVID-19 pandemic.

 In June 2023 he was called up to the senior Belgium squad for the UEFA Euro 2024 qualifying matches against Austria and Estonia on 17 and 20 June 2023 respectively.